 Determine if the finding is associated with an SSC(s) important to LERF using Table 7.3.
 Consideration of items A through D (as applicable) facilitates the use of Table 7.3.

-A. Did the finding involve the licensee failing to maintain the capability to close containment (maintain an intact containment) when the licensee planned to maintain an intact containment This question applies to PWR and BWR Mark III licensees only.
+A. Did the finding involve the licensee failing to maintain the capability to close containment (maintain an intact containment) when the licensee planned to maintain an intact containment consistent with NRC expectations (GL 88-17) and Industry expectations (NUMARC 91-06)?This question applies to PWR and BWR Mark III licensees only.
 If yes, Go to Table 7.3, containment status is intact.
 If no, continue with Step B.

 B. Did the finding involve hydrogen igniters in a BWR Mark III or a PWR ice condenser containment and the licensee maintained an intact containment?